atherplanes/atherplanes-website/README.md

 ![](./IMG_2504.JPG)

-3, Then fold the top two corners down to the middle of the bottum of the paper.
+3, Fold the top two corners down to the middle of the bottum of the paper.

 ![](./IMG_2506.JPG)

-4,Then flip over the paper and fold it in half so it looks like a smaller triangel.
+4, Flip over the paper and fold it in half so it looks like a smaller triangel.

 ![](./IMG_2517.JPG)

-5,Then fold down the first flap of the two flaps so it looks like this.
+5, Fold down the first flap of the two flaps so it looks like this.

 ![](./IMG_2519.JPG)

-6, Then flip it over and fold the other flap down so it looks like this.
+6, Flip it over and fold the other flap down so it looks like this.

 ![](./IMG_2526.JPG)

-7, then fold the two flaps back up so it looks like this.
+7, Fold the two flaps back up so it looks like this.
 Now you're done!
 Hope you enjoy your paper airplane.

 ![](./IMG_2529.JPG)